msquarednet/hello-world/readme.txt

-readme text is still here!!!
+readme text is still here!?!